benmiller314/cdm2020fall/resources.md

 <dd>This is a browser plugin, available for Chrome, Firefox, and Opera, that allows you to test your web pages by manipulating them in various ways – by temporarily turning off JavaScript, for example, or replacing all images with their alt text.
 (I've found the latter tool particularly useful.)
 It also includes html and css validators, to help you find typos that are throwing off your code.</dd>

 <dt><a href="https://caniuse.com">caniuse.com</a></dt>
-<dd>CSS is a live language, and the ongoing development of new CSS capabilities means that some browsers are slower to adopt the most current standards than others.
+<dd>CSS is a living language, and the ongoing development of new CSS capabilities means that some browsers are slower to adopt the most current standards than others.
 To confirm that a particular rule will work across browsers, you can check here: just enter the CSS attribute you wish to set in the big "Can I use ______?" search box at the top of the page.</dd>
 </dl>

 <!-- Add section on text editors? i.e atom.io, brackets.io, etc?-->